 If you comply with the conditions of your visa and are offered further employment by an RSE employer, you may be able to return to New Zealand in following seasons.
-Since your visa expires when you leave New Zealand, if you return to work for another season, you will need to apply for a new visa.
+Since your visa expires when your employment ends in New Zealand, if you return to work for another season, you will need to apply for a new visa.